HRomeroRamirez/hromeroramirez/README.md

 - 🌱 I'm learning about Stress Testing models and Machine Learning (ML) techniques.
 - 👯 I'm looking to collaborate on macroeconomic research.
 - 📫 How to reach me: hromero9722@gmail.com
-- ⚡ Fun fact: I'm a big fan of ASOIAF and other medieval fantasy novels.<!-- **HRomeroRamirez/hromeroramirez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+- ⚡ Fun fact: I'm a big fan of ASOIAF and other medieval fantasy novels.